InHouse-Banana/DS_NanoDegree_Final/README.md

 Exploratory data analysis was performed in term of gender, popular artist, level of account and pages clicked.

 Then churn was defined as those users that visited the website: Cancellation Confirmation.
-With this churn defitino some initial plotting was made in term of gender, level and liftime in the service.
+With this churn defition some initial plotting was made in term of gender, level and lifetime in the service.

-Afterwards, original dataset was cleaned and transformed into useful features:
+Afterwards, the original dataset was cleaned and transformed into useful features:

 1. lifetime: time in the service before cancelling
 2. total_songs: total songs listened